robelyisehak/Robel-Portfolio-Website/README.md

 1. **HTML5**: For structuring the content.
 2. **CSS3**: For styling and layout.
 3. **Font Awesome**: For adding social media icons.
+4. **Java Script**: For  dynamic, interactive, and responsive elements.